Community Public Health (AA)

 • DPS (Arizona Department of Public Safety) fingerprint clearance card or equivalent as determined by the EMS Program Director/Coordinator II

-• Proof of Immunization to include MMR (Measles/Mumps/Rubella) titer or vaccine; TB Skin test within the last 6 months; Tdap (Tetanus/Diptheria/Pertussis titer or vaccine); Varicella titer or vaccine, Influenza vaccine and Hepatitis B series.
+• Proof of Immunization to include MMR (Measles/Mumps/Rubella) titer or vaccine; TB Skin test within the last 6 months; Tdap (Tetanus/Diptheria/Pertussis titer or vaccine); Varicella titer or vaccine, Influenza vaccine, and Hepatitis B series.

 • 24-Hour Hazardous Materials First Responder certification (FSC129 is offered at Central Arizona College if needed).
-At the discretion of the EMS Director, the student can also submit proof of attendance in 8 hours of training that meets OSHA First responder operations level training, 29 CFR 1910.120(q)(6)(ii).
+At the discretion of the EMS Director, the student can also submit proof of attendance in 8 hours of training that meets OSHA First Responder Operations level training, 29 CFR 1910.120(q)(6)(ii).

 • A negative 10-panel drug screening and criminal background check.